blackpuppy/docs/en/core-libraries/helpers/js.rst

     Setting inline == false allows you to remove the trailing ``;``.
-    This is useful when you need to serialize a form element as part of another Javascript operation, or use the serialize method in an Object literal.
+    This is useful when you need to serialize a form element as part of another JavaScript operation, or use the serialize method in an Object literal.

 .. php:method:: redirect($url)